Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

-Cause: Why are Americans rapidly becoming more obese?
-Some people think that the cause of rising obesity is lack of individual self-control; however, the truth is that the growing waistlines are caused by corporations that secretly add sugar to make foods more addictive; technology which has made people less active, and more tied to their work; and portions sizes in restaurants, which have ingrained overeating into our habits.
+For example: Why are Americans rapidly becoming more obese?
+Some people think that the cause of rising obesity is lack of individual self-control; however, the truth is that Americans' growing waistlines are caused by corporations that covertly add sugar to make foods more addictive, technology which has made people less active and more tied to their work, and too-large portions sizes in restaurants which have ingrained overeating into our habits.

-Evaluation: Does Recycling really make a difference?
-Although it is true that one person's recycling may not make much of a difference, in fact, when all of us join together we can make a difference because when we all recycle: less waste goes into landfills, reusing things becomes more natural, and people get into better habits.
+For example: Does recycling make a difference?
+Although it's true that one person's recycling may not make much of a difference, in fact, when all of us join together, we can make a difference.
+When we all recycle, less waste goes into landfills, reuse becomes a natural reflex, and people get into better habits.

-Explaining: How does playing a sport affect young people?
+For example: How does playing a sport affect young people?
 Most people would say that learning how to play is the most important thing children get from a sport.
-In fact, children who play sports gain even more from learning about teamwork, realizing they must overcome defeat, and accepting their own place on a team.
+In fact, children who play sports gain even more by learning about teamwork, realizing they must overcome defeat, and accepting their own role on the team.

-Argument: Should parents be concerned if their children are obsessed with horror movies?
-Although many people scoff at the idea of movies as really influencing our behavior, in reality, parents need to be concerned about what their children are watching because children often can't tell reality from fiction, violent images desensitize us to real violence, and kids who watch violence obsessively may be exhibiting signs of deeper emotional problems.
+For example: Should parents be concerned if their children are obsessed with horror movies?
+Although many people scoff at the idea that movies influence our behavior, in reality, parents need to be concerned about what their children are watching because children often can't tell truth from fiction, violent images desensitize them to real violence, and kids who watch violence obsessively may exhibit signs of deeper emotional problems.
 (To learn more about writing argumentative essays, read How to Write an Argumentative Essay, Step by Step.)

-Expository: Is there only one way to write a great thesis statement?
-Although this article might make you think that only one method can be used when writing a good thesis statement, you can, in fact, write a convincing thesis statement in several different ways; however, by following the method described here you will learn an easy way to write a complex thesis idea that will not only impress your instructor but will also help you to write your essay easily.
+Although this article might make you think that only one method can be used when writing a good thesis statement, you can, in fact, write a convincing thesis statement in several different ways.
+However, by following the method described here, you will learn an easy way to write a complex thesis idea that will not only impress your instructor but will also help you to organize your thoughts and write your essay with far more ease.

-Here is a sample of the different kinds of essay questions you can come up with using the topic of "Horror Movies."
+Here is an example of the different kinds of essay questions you can come up with for the topic of horror movies.

-Explaining: What are the characteristics of a classic horror movie?
+Explaining: What are the shared characteristics of classic horror movies?

-History of: How have horror movie plots, settings and characters changed over time?
+History: How have horror movie plots, settings, and characters changed over time?